vatturisrinivas/vatturisrinivas/README.md

-# 👋 Hi there, I'm Srinivas Vatturi!
+# 👋 Hi there, I'm Srinivas!

 I'm a passionate Software Developer who loves building meaningful products that solve real-world problems.
 I enjoy working across the stack and continuously learning new things.